How do I sign up for LaunchDarkly Developer (free) and create my first feature flag?

 npm install launchdarkly-node-server-sdk

-const sdkKey = process.env.LD_SDK_KEY; // set this to your Test environment key
+const sdkKey = process.env.LD_SDK_KEY; // use your environment's SDK key

 const user = {